-Much of this is no doubt of our own doing: the expectations we have of ourselves to write every card and attend every party and prepare every dish possible.
-We go too soon from the joyful welcoming of the “meaning of the season’ into crushing obligations the meaning of which we find ourselves simply too tired to contemplate.
+Much of this is no doubt of our own doing: the expectations we have of ourselves to write every card, attend every party and prepare every dish possible.
+We go too soon from the joyful welcoming of the “meaning of the season’ into crushing obligations, the meaning of which we find ourselves simply too tired to contemplate.

 “The unexamined life is not worth living,” Socrates said.
 Our seasonal variation on the philosopher’s wisdom might be, “The un-contemplated Christmas is hardly worth celebrating.”

 Rather than descending into the usual rants about how we so often lose the authentic understanding of the season (true enough), would it not be a much more edifying approach to probe deeper the ambiguity, mystery, and paradox of Christmas?